watertap-org/watertap/docs/technical_reference/flowsheets/extended_BSM2.rst

 Future Refinements
 ------------------

-The following modifications to Extended BSM2 are planned for development:
+The following modifications to extended BSM2 are planned for development:
     * Accounting for temperature-dependence in the oxygen mass transfer coefficient (KLa) and oxygen concentration at saturation
     * Adding thermal energy requirements to the anaerobic digester and refining energy consumption estimates for units collectively
     * Accounting for mineral precipitation reactions